biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 However, these spaces are still capable of exploiting or underserving the youth, just like in traditional education.

+One, real life inequality is elevated due to the digital divide.
+Those who can't rely on their own devices or connectivity won't be able to benefit from these spaces as much as people who can.
+Even worse, these spaces can also bar people financially.
+[In many MMO games, the premium experience (i.e. exclusive items, more user privileges) is reserved for those who can afford a membership](https://nancyzuo.substack.com/p/capitalism-in-virtual-worlds?r=8kghs&utm_campaign=post&utm_medium=web&utm_source=).
+Free members can't get these unless they work for it (a.k.a. putting in more time for less pay).

-One, most creators don't get to benefit from their work, since majority of profit goes to the platforms.
+Two, most creators don't get to benefit from their work, since majority of profit goes to the platforms.
 For example: [it is challenging for game developers to make money on Roblox, and the platform profits from people trying](https://www.wired.com/story/on-roblox-kids-learn-its-hard-to-earn-money-making-games/).
 Developers only get a 25 percent cut of revenue, which is one third of the industry standard.
 If they want to take out their earnings, they must have a premium subscription ($5 a month) and earn a minimum of 100,000 Robux.
 This disincentivizes them from withdrawing.

-Two, real life inequality is elevated due to the digital divide.
-Those who can't rely on their own devices or connectivity won't be able to benefit from these spaces as much as people who can.
-Even worse, these spaces can also bar people financially.
-[In many MMO games, the premium experience (i.e. exclusive items, more user privileges) is reserved for those who can afford a membership](https://nancyzuo.substack.com/p/capitalism-in-virtual-worlds?r=8kghs&utm_campaign=post&utm_medium=web&utm_source=).
-Free members can't get these unless they work for it (a.k.a. putting in more time for less pay).

-Overall, this leaves the youth
+Overall, these conditions make it difficult for youth to get value not just from these spaces, but from the work they produce in them.
+It's why many parents/guardians aren't accepting of their kids' spending so much time online; they see it as a waste of time and money, and are unable to see how it could be beneficial long-term.
+Imagine how much creators would be enabled if these barriers to participation were removed.
 How can we tackle these problems?
 It's time to get abstract.